coreui/coreui-free-angular-admin-template/README.md

 Code released under [the MIT license](https://github.com/coreui/coreui-free-react-admin-template/blob/master/LICENSE).
-There is only one limitation you can't can’t re-distribute the CoreUI as stock.
+There is only one limitation you can't re-distribute the CoreUI as stock.
 You can’t do this if you modify the CoreUI.
 In past we faced some problems with persons who tried to sell CoreUI based templates.